On the $p$-adic theory of local models: Minuscule implies representable

 \begin{proof} We are going to uniquely determine the values taken by $\on{sp}_{\calG, \mu_\bullet}$ on the subset $\calF_{G, \mu_\bullet}(K)$ for a cofinal set of finite extensions $K/F$ given by those Galois extensions that split $G$.
 This characterizes the map $\on{sp}_{\calG, \mu_\bullet}$ by continuity with respect to the constructible topology.
-Indeed, $\calF_{G, \mu_\bullet}$ is a smooth rigid space defined over $E$, see \cite[Theorem 1.4.35.]{Gle20}.\footnote{If $\mu$ is not minuscule it is not true that $\bar{\bbQ}_p$-points of $\Gr_{G,\mu}$ are dense for the constructible topology.
-Indeed, Bialynicki-Birula maps give a bijection between $\bar{\bbQ}_p$-points.}
+Indeed, $\calF_{G, \mu_\bullet}$ is a smooth rigid space defined over $E$ and, by a theorem of Huber, these points are dense in the constructible topology see \cite[Theorem 4.1]{Hub93} (or \cite[Theorem 4.47]{Gle20}).

-Having fixed a Galois extension $K/F$ splitting $G$, we are however allowed to enlarge the parahoric group $\calG$ in order to compute these values.
-In particular, we may and do assume that $G = \Res_{K/F} H$, where $H=G_K$ is a split reductive group.
-Refining $\mu_\bullet$ so that every element in the sequence is tiny allows us to conclude that every $K$-valued point of $\calF_{G, \mu_\bullet}$ extends to an $O_K$-valued point of the semi-homogeneous $\calM^{\circ}_{\calG, \mu_\bullet}$ by \Cref{lemma_integral_points_tiny_convolution_inside_circ} below. \end{proof}